Does your Website work effectively for your Visitors and Customers?

 “How do I know if my website visitors find the site easy to use?”

-Task-Based Usability Testing
+Task-Based Website Usability Testing

 Here are several easy steps to gather valuable insights on the ease-of-use (usability) of your company’s website.

-1. Define Tasks
+1. Define Important Visitor Tasks

-Start by identifying 6-10 tasks that could be important for your visitors to complete.
+Start the website usability testing by identifying 6-10 tasks that could be important for your visitors to complete.
 This could be something as direct as “Locate information of Product X” or “Find information about how to contact the company by phone.”
 Other tasks could include, “”Locate the shipping rates for Product Y”, “Sign up for the mailing list”, “Use the website search to locate information on Product/Service X”, “View company videos”, or “Like/Follow the company on Facebook or Twitter.”

 For businesses that have direct online sales pertinent tasks could include questions such as, “Set up an account to make a purchase”, “Start from the Home Page and go through the purchase process for Product/Service Z”, “Locate where you could get pre-sales information on Product/Service X”, “Locate where you can get tech support”.